avnes/ansiblecopenhagenmeetup02/tools.md

 # Tools to automate Azure resources

-List of tools I have used (briefly or frequently) to automate or manage Azure resources.
+List of tools I use (or have evaluated) to automate or manage Azure resources.
 There are probably more options out there, but this is just to give you an idea of the competition.

 | Tool             | Vendor    | Documentation                                                                                                                 |
 | ---------------- | --------- | ----------------------------------------------------------------------------------------------------------------------------- |